-The following were top themes that the Council heard from the listening sessions for each region of the state and the targeted listening sessions:
+The following are top themes that the Council heard from the listening sessions for each region of the state and the targeted listening sessions: Mountain region -- the Registry of Unmet Needs (the waiting list) and Independent Living; Central Region -- The Registry of Unmet Needs and Employment; the Eastern Region - the Registry of Unmet Needs and

-- Mountain region -- the Registry of Unmet Needs (the waiting list) and Independent Living; - Central Region -- the Registry of Unmet Needs and Employment; - Eastern Region the Registry of Unmet Needs and Transportation/Isolation; - Self-Advocates Housing and Employment; - Youth Self-Advocates Independent Living and Employment; and - Hispanic/Latin-x the Registry of Unmet Needs and Transition to Employment.
+Transportation/Isolation; Self-advocates - Housing and Employment; Youth Self-Advocates - Independent Living and Employment; and Hispanic/Latin-x - Registry of Unmet Needs and Transition to Employment.

-Survey Responses

 Of the 704 surveys responses the Council received, it received 204 surveys from individuals with I/DD (about half of which appeared to have been filled out by family members), 359 surveys from family members, and 141 surveys from community members.
 The Council collected and examined demographic and regional information related to who filled out the surveys.

-Individual Survey Responses

-The most important issues identified by individuals with I/DD who filled out the surveys were in order as follows (with each receiving over 20% as a top three issue):

-- Employment;

-- Getting the Services and Supports I Need;

-- School/Education;

-- Money and Finances;

-- Planning for My Future;

-- Having Friends and Relationships; and

-- Housing; and Transportation.

-Family Survey Responses

-The most important issues identified by family members (with each receiving over 20% as a top three issue) were:

-- Getting the Services and Supports They Need; - Employment; School/Education; - Housing; - Knowing What Services and Supports are Available; - Planning for the Future; and - Having Friends and Meaningful Relationships.
+The most important issues identified by individuals who filled out the surveys were in order as follows (with each receiving over 20% as a top three issue): Employment; Getting the Services and Supports I Need; School/Education; Money and Finances; Planning for My Future; Having Friends and Relationships; Housing; and Transportation.
+The most important issues identified by family members (with each receiving over 20% as a top three issue) were: Getting the Services and Supports They Need; Employment; School/Education; Housing; Knowing What Services and Supports are Available; Planning for the Future; and Having Friends and Meaningful Relationships.
+Community respondents identified the following top three issues (each receiving over 20%): Getting the Supports and Services They Need; Employment; Being More a Part of the Community; Housing; and Transportation.

-Community Survey Responses

-- Community respondents identified the following top three issues (each receiving over 20%):

-- Getting the Supports and Services They Need;

-- Employment;

-- Being More a Part of the Community; and

-- Housing; and Transportation.

 Based on this feedback from the community in addition to the Council's five-year planning research and work, the Council developed its draft Goals and Objectives for the 2022-2026 Five Year Plan.
 The process for developing the Goals and Objectives included discussion at the Council meeting of the information obtained at the listening sessions and surveys.
 Then, the Council held a half day facilitated virtual retreat with the Planning Committee.
 Finally, the Council brought the Goals and Objectives back to the Council as a final draft for discussion.

-The Council released the Goals and Objectives for Public Comment during the period of March 1, 2021 through April 14, 2021.
+The Council then released the Goals and Objectives for Public Comment during the period of March 1, 2021 through April 14, 2021.
 The Council received 117 responses.
 These responses were reviewed and discussed by the Planning Committee on April 23, 2021.
 The Council then further discussed the comments with the Council at its May 2021 Council meeting.
 After discussion and review of the Public Comments, the Council approved the draft Goals and Objectives and determined there was not a need to revise the Goals and Objectives and resubmit for Public Comment.